AWorldOfChaos/Snake_Game/README.md

 ## 2. Maze Solver
 The Maze solver section covers the model-based RL algorithms.
 There is a maze, details of which(transition matrix of the MDP) are entirely known to the agent.
 The agent uses this data to find the _shortest_ path through the maze.
 Some sample mazes and their solutions are provided as .txt files.
 To run this section, follow the following steps,
-- Run encoder.py and input the location of the .txt file containing the maze(gridfile) followed by the output location where encoded maze must be stored
+- Run encoder.py and input the location of the .txt file containing the maze(gridfile)
-- Run planner.py and input the location of the encoded maze followed by the output location of the policy
+- Run planner.py
-- Run decoder.py and input location of encoded maze, then the location of optimal policy and then the location where the output(pathfile) must be stored.
+- Run decoder.py

 To visualise the maze, use this command,
 ```